lifelong-learning-systems/l2metrics/README.md

 - `performance_normalized`: Normalized application-specific measure of performance
 - `performance_smoothed`: Smoothed and normalized application-specific measure of performance

-As alluded to above, the Metrics Framework stores all intermediate values of the performance measure during pre-processing, following the order of operations (clamp outliers -> normalize -> smooth).
+As alluded to above, the Metrics Framework stores all intermediate values of the performance measure during pre-processing, following the order of operations (smooth -> clamp outliers -> normalize).
 The original column (e.g., `performance`) is overwritten after each step in the data pre-processing and is used by the framework to compute metrics.

 ### Output Settings File